manifold-systems/manifold/docs/docs.md

 ### Self + Extensions

-You can use `@Self` with extension methods too.
-Here we make an extension method as a means to conveniently chain insertions to `Map` while preserving its concrete type:
+You can use `@Self` with [extension methods](#extension-classes) too.
+Here we make an extension method as a means to conveniently chain additions to `Map` while preserving its concrete type:

 ```java
 public static <K,V> @Self Map<K,V> add(@This Map<K,V> thiz, K key, V value) {